Darkmatther/Audio-spectrum-analyzer-python/README.md

 ## Description
 This python program takes an audio input file as an input and returns an AudioSpectrum object that consists of the frequency spectrum of the audio at different times, in easy-to-manipulate numpy arrays.<br>

-Note: the audio file is first converted into .wav format using FFMPEG library so that I can use the wave python library to access the audio data
+__Note__: the audio file is first converted into .wav format using FFMPEG library so that I can use the wave python library to access the audio data

 ## AudioSpectrum object
 The spectrum of the audio file is stored in an AudioSpectrum objet, which contains several attributes :